1984 Moray District Council election

-Elections to the Moray District Council took place on 3 May 1984, alongside elections to the councils of Scotland's 53 other districts.
-There were 18 wards, which each elected a single member using the first-past-the-post voting system.
-The Independent grouping on the council remained significant due to a large number of wards having members being elected unopposed.
+Elections to Moray District Council were held on 3 May 1984, on the same day as the other Scottish local government elections.
+This was the fourth election to the district council following the implementation of the Local Government (Scotland) Act 1973.

+The election used the 18 wards created by the Initial Statutory Reviews of Electoral Arrangements in 1980.
+Each ward elected one councillor using first-past-the-post voting.

+Moray remained a non-partisan district.
 The first Labour councillor to ever sit on the Moray District Council was elected at this election.

 Background

-At the previous election in 1980 to the Moray District Council Independents took the vast majority of seats.
+At the previous election in 1980 to Moray District Council independents took the vast majority of seats.